mlops-2526q1-mds-upc/TikkaMasalAI/README.md

 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
+├── scripts            <- Deployment and utility scripts │
 ├── setup.cfg          <- Configuration file for flake8
 │